ga-group/comcat/tree+def.md

     Commodities that deal specifically with the trade and supply of energy.
     - #### 101010  Crude Oil
       Raw, unprocessed blend of various petroleum products.
 Highly volatile components are traded as Natural Gas (101020).
+      - #### 10101015  Crude Variance
+        Product that tracks the variance or volatility of crude oil.
       - #### 10101050  Crude Transfer
         Booked pipeline capacity for the purpose of oil transfers.
       - #### 10101070  Crude Storage